SamuelAdamson/terraform-grind/README.md

 Due to the large compute resources required by these models, the only practical way to deliver these technologies to businesses is through public cloud.

-In the coming decades, quantum computing will also likely be delivered in a similar manner.
+In the coming decades, quantum computing will likely be delivered in a similar manner.